nicohandalian/pensionbee-challenge/README.md

 npm run dev
 ```

-Starts the backend (rebuilding the widget on change) at **http://localhost:3000** — the only URL you need.
+Starts the backend (rebuilding the widget on change) at **http://localhost:3000**.
 For isolated hot-reload on `SiteShell`, use `npm run dev:widget-preview` (a throwaway harness at http://localhost:5173, not part of the shipped app).

 ## Scripts